 Learn about story characters and fundamental narrative structure and elements.

-- Prompt a discussion about stories by asking the students to name a story they have heard.
+- Prompt a discussion about stories by asking the children to name a story they have heard.
 If they have difficulty recalling a story, remind them of stories you have recently read in class.

 - Talk about the people and animals in these stories.
 Explain that they are called characters, and they are very important to the story because all of the action revolves around them.